 An individual receiving a fellowship has no expectation of service but may have research obligations related to an academic endeavor.
 There are no fringe benefits assessed on a fellowship.

 Most employees are now using E-Time Reporting.
 Here is the link to Self Service to sign in.
-If you have any problems, please contact Melissa Nicosia at x2294.
+If you have any problems, please contact Michaela Bargher at x2294.

 Direct Deposit Form - we encourage direct deposit otherwise all checks will be mailed to address of record.
 Beginning January 2017, checks will not be available for pick up in our office.